-Loan portfolio
+Loan Portfolio

-In the six months to July, our extensive coverage throughout Europe generated healthy deal flow.
+In the six months to July our extensive coverage throughout Europe generated healthy deal flow.
 While we have continued to be selective in the face of increasing leverage, we have maintained a good level of new lending.
 We arranged or underwrote £302m in 14 new deals, with £168m being taken onto our own balance sheet, £94m being taken by our fund management clients and the balance being syndicated to third parties.
-Seven of these new deals were in France, two in each of Sweden and Germany and one in each of the UK, South Korea and the Netherlands.
-Twelve of these loans were to finance buyouts, one was acquisition capital and one a high yield bond.
+Seven of these new deals were in France, two in each of Sweden and these loans were to finance buyouts, one was acquisition capital and one a high yield bond.

 After a good year for repayments in 2004/05, this year has been stronger still.
-The level of repayments in the first half has amounted to £141m from 13 companies in our portfolio.
+The level of repayments in the first half amounted to £141m from 13 companies in our portfolio.
 Additionally, existing borrowers with £208m of lending from ICG took advantage of the current hot debt market to refinance the debt in their balance sheet at lower pricing and, for the lender, higher risk.
 ICG chose to increase its overall exposure to these companies by £8m.
 In aggregate £349m of loans were repaid or refinanced, 28% of our opening loan book.